-The term 'Standard and Poor’s (S&P)' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Standard and Poor’s (S&P)' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Standard and Poor’s is a global ratings agency that is also responsible for the S&P and Dow Jones indices in the stock market.
 Besides providing ratings on companies and products, they also rate governments’ sovereign credit ratings.
 This company is based in the United States but has 26 offices throughout the globe.
 The corporation has shortened its name from Standard and Poor’s Ratings Services to S&P Global Rating as of April 28, 2016.